-- ART first stops active CD4 cells with HIV from making any more virus. viral load can drop by 90% within the first few days, and by 99% within the first few weeks. - Viral load then continues to drop over the next few months. - Many people become undetectable within a month and most within three months.
+- ART first stops active CD4 cells from making any more virus.
+Viral load can drop by 90% within the first few days, and by 99% within the first few weeks. - Viral load then continues to drop over the next few months. - Many people become undetectable within a month and most within three months.
 The time taken partly depends on the choice of ART.
 Integrase inhibitors reduce viral load faster than other HIV drugs.
-Guidelines increasingly recommend integrase inhibitors when starting ART. - How quickly viral load becomes undetectable will also depend on how high viral load was when you started treatment. - Starting with a viral load count above 100,000 copies/mL might take three months to become undetectable. - More rarely, if viral load starts in the millions, it might stay stable at low levels (between 50 to 200 copies/mL) for over a year.
+All guidelines recommend integrase inhibitor-based ART as first-line therapy. - How quickly viral load becomes undetectable depends on (i) choice of ART (ntegrase inhibitors reduce viral load quickest, and (ii) how high viral load was when you started treatment.
+Starting with a viral load count above 100,000 copies/mL might take longer to become undetectable. - More rarely, if viral load starts in the millions, it might stay stable at low levels (between 50 to 200 copies/mL) for over a year.
 So long as this doesn't get higher, there is no need to change ART.
 [1]